Coronavirus and Meetings

 U.S. Travel Association

-The industry group has also launched a Coronavirus Emergency Preparedness and Response page, with the latest news updates and specific guidance for travelers.
+The industry group has also launched a Coronavirus Emergency Preparedness and Response page, with the latest news updates and specific guidance for travelers, as well as a page dedicated to the latest research on COVID-19's impact on the travel industry.